 WASHINGTON (AP) -- Cheaper energy kept U.S. consumer prices in check last month, despite a big rise in the cost of food, the latest sign that inflation is tame.

-The consumer price index rose 0.1 percent in February, matching January's increase, the Labor Department said Tuesday.
-In the past 12 months, prices have risen just 1.1 percent, down from 1.6 percent in January and the smallest yearly gain in five months.
+The Labor Department says the consumer price index rose 0.1 percent in February, matching January's increase.
+In the past 12 months, prices have risen just 1.1 percent, down from 1.6 percent in January and the smallest in five months.

 Excluding the volatile food and energy categories, core prices rose 0.1 percent last month and 1.6 percent in the past year.

-Energy prices fell 0.5 percent because lower gasoline and electricity costs offset higher prices for natural gas and heating oil.
+Energy prices fell 0.5 percent because gas and electricity costs fell.
 Clothes and used cars were also cheaper last month.